 This is a real favorite around my house… I just love the savory quality of using salted crackers in this sweet dessert.
 I often leave out the nuts and just top the melted chocolate with twice as many crushed cookies.
 (I mix Lorna Doones with Chips Ahoy).
 Be sure to use the right size baking sheet, for assured success.
 I’ve never met anyone that didn’t absolutely adore these… I trust you and yours will too.

-Here’s what these amazing candy-like confections look like …And, they taste five times as great as they look!
+They taste five times as great as they look!

 Get the melted butter hot, over medium heat, until it’s bubbling, then carefully whisk in the brown sugar, until homogeneous (the butter can splash until homogeneous with the sugar).
 Remove from the heat and whisk in the vanilla (make sure all the butter is completely incorporated into the sugar).
 Stir in the toasted sliced almonds, if using.
 Drizzle the caramel mixture over the crackers and use a small metal spreading spatula to disperse the caramel evenly, on top of the crackers.
 Bake the candy for 12 minutes, then let pan sit on a wire cooling rack, for 3 to 5 minutes.

 Meanwhile, melt the chocolate either in the top of a double boiler, over barely simmering water or in the microwave, on medium, for 2 minutes, stirring after each minute, until perfectly smooth.
 Pour the melted chocolate on top of the crackers and spread it out, so it covers them completely.
 Mix the chopped nuts and crushed cookies and sprinkle this over the chocolate.
 Stick the pan into the refrigerator, uncovered, for 1 hour.
 Lay a sheet of wax paper lightly on top and chill for another 1 to 2 hours.